AWinterman/scuttle-present/index.md

 ### Get on the Same Page ###

-> The last time I spoke to Bob was September 2nd, to Carry, March 15th...
+> The last time I spoke to Bob was September 2nd...

+### Spilling the Beans ##

+> Well since then, Bob first had a baby, and then got divorced!

+# Getting on the same page #
 When `P` gossips with `Q`, `P` first sends a digest to `Q`:

 ```